 This graduate certificate may be pursued on a part-time or full-time basis.

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
-For information specific to the graduate certificate in science communication, see Application Requirements and Deadlines.

 All course choices included in this certificate must be approved by the department.

 For policies governing all graduate certificates, see AP.6.8 Requirements for Graduate Certificates.

 This certificate may be pursued on a full-or part-time basis.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.